egenn/pdsr/_book/15-InputOutput.md

 ### Write an R object to RDS

 You can write any R object directly to file so that you can recover it at any time, share it, etc. Remember that since a list can contain any number of objects of any type, you can save any collection of objects as an RDS file.
-For multiple objects, see also the `save.image` command below.
+For multiple objects, see also the `save.image()` command below.

 ```r
 saveRDS(iris, "iris.rds")
 ```

-To load an object saved in an rds file, assign it to an object  usig `readRDS`:
+To load an object saved in an rds file, assign it to an object  using `readRDS()`:

 ```r